Skip to content

 How a Duolingo habit turns into a story session

-The switch is not about studying longer.
-It is about replacing fragmented prompts with connected input you can hear, understand, and say back.
+The switch is not about studying longer — it is about replacing fragmented prompts with connected input you can hear, understand, and say back.
+Most learners who combine both apps use Duolingo for habit maintenance and MeloLingua for the block that actually moves comprehension and speech.

 1. 1